okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-application-setup/add-general-info/index.md

 ---
 title: Add general app information
 ---
-To define the protocol that you want to use to sign your users in:
+Define general application information and the protocol that you want to use to sign your users in:

 1. Sign in to your Okta organization as a user with administrative privileges.
 Don't have one?
 [Create one for free](https://developer.okta.com/signup).